CDRT/mk_docs/docs/guides/lcv/commercial_vantage_faq.md

 ## Troubleshooting

-??? note "I have Commercial Vantage installed but I'm not receiving any updates.
+??? question "I have Commercial Vantage installed but I'm not receiving any updates.
 Why?"

     This commonly happens in managed environments with strict security policies.